kodingkoning/poplar/README.md

 There are currently not any checkpointing implemented.
 If the pipeline crashes, then the preceeding steps need to be rerun rather than continue from where it was left off.
 (TODO: add checkpointing)

-TODO: make a way to pick the time limits and queues for all of the scripts

-TODO: figure out why the full Kickxellomycotina set gets an error with one of the inputs (shows as "" query)
+TODO: figure out why the full Kickxellomycotina set gets an error with one of the inputs (shows as "" query) -- the file in genomes.txt doesn't exist, may have been a problem with the download or something like that, but may want to include a check that a file exists and pass a warning in that case

 TODO: add comments to code